 After the Surgery

-Once your surgeon has removed all of the tissue that contains cancer, she’ll discuss your options for how to let the wound heal.
-Depending on your situation, she’ll go with one of these:
+Once your surgeon has removed all of the tissue that contains cancer, they’ll discuss your options for how to let the wound heal.
+Depending on your situation, they’ll go with one of these:

 - Stitch the wound closed.